Be Confident Managing Your Money With These Three Simple Rules

 It’s not hard because you’re not smart enough to understand the ideas.
 No, there is just too much confusing information out there.
 In an area as personal as personal finance, everyone has an opinion.
 Usually, that opinion will be completely backward from the last one you learned.
 I want you to know that managing your money only has to be as complicated as you make it.

-So, I’ve come up with three simple rules that will keep anyone out of trouble and feeling confident in making money decisions.
+So, I’ve come up with three simple rules for personal finance money management that will keep anyone out of trouble and feeling confident in making money decisions.
 Even you.

 Rule #1: Never Spend More Than You Make